The Hottest Scandinavian Cities of 2015

 If you’re visiting during summer you have to get to the beach of Tylösand – 7 km of white sand that stretches ahead of you along the coast.
 Halmstad won’t disappoint you.

 The Danish capital is always hip and trendy but most of all it’s always evolving and offering new and exciting things to do and see.
 There’s nothing too niched for Copenhagen and the Danes are always open to new experiences and flavours.
 The food culture in Copenhagen is wide and you’ll find many high quality restaurants that serves New Nordic cuisine – a style of cooking that emphasises on the usage of typical Nordic produce with a fine dining twist.
 The most famous of them all is Noma, which took home again the coveted “Best Restaurant in the World” title for the second time.
-If your wallet isn’t quite ready for Noma’s steep prices, here are our favourite local Noma alternatives (some headed by ex-Noma chefs themselves).
+If your wallet isn’t quite ready for Noma’s steep prices, here are our favourite local Noma alternatives.

 Alongside food, the Danes have a love relationship with design and culture so it’s not very hard to find either one in the city.
 Take a stroll through Vesterbro to find some of the most popular districts in the city when it comes to restaurants, shopping and bars – check out our full guide to Vesterbro here.